Welcome to Mountain Creek Outfitters' new website.

 Mountain Creek Outfitters is located in the trophy-rich province of Saskatchewan.

-Welcome to Mountain Creek Outfitters web page for 2016.
+Welcome to Mountain Creek Outfitters Website.

 A typical day of hunting with Mountain Creek Outfitters consists of an early morning start with a hardy breakfast prepared by our cook.
 You will then grab a lunch and a hot thermos of coffee, tea or hot chocolate and get ready to go on stand.